 The OAG led the same coalition of states that commented on the proposed rule in filing a petition for review of the Final Rule in the D.C.
 Circuit on August 18, 2020.
-The Biden Administration quickly signaled that it would revisit the LNG by Rail Final Rule and our case was placed into abeyance on March 16, 2021.
-PHMSA then announced that it would conduct a two-stage rulemaking to suspend and then reevaluate the LNG by Rail Rule.
-A proposed suspension rule was published in the Federal Register on November 8, 2021, with public comment closing on December 23, 2021.
-The stage two rulemaking is expected to occur in Summer 2022 following the completion of several Department of Transportation studies concerning LNG by Rail safety.
+The Biden Administration quickly signaled its intent to reconsider the LNG by Rail Rule and the D.C.
+Circuit placed the case into abeyance shortly thereafter.

+PHMSA published a proposed rule to suspend the authorization of LNG by Rail on November 8, 2021.
+The OAG led multistate comments supporting the prompt finalization of that suspension rule though the agency has not yet published a final version.